crystaxit/Portfolio/README.md

 ![Project Logo](./images/logo.png)

-[This is my Personal Portfolio crystaxit.github.io which features my personal projects as well as my Resume]
+This is my Personal Portfolio crystaxit.github.io which features my personal projects as well as my Resume

-##Build using
+## Built using

 - HTML
 - CSS
 - JavaScript